victoriaargazova/astro-portfolio/src/content/blog/post-5.md

 ---
-title: "Adding Interactivity With GSAP and p5.js"
+title: "Interactivity With GSAP and p5.js"
 author: "Victoria Argazova"
 description: "A reflection on implementing animations in Astro and how debugging taught me more than success did."
 pubDate: 2025-11-23